darklang/docs/docs/reference/framework/cron.md

 ## Cron Basics

 - Crons run automatically once per interval.
-(Note: due to the distributed nature of the Dark platform, it's possible that a Cron may erroneously run more than once per interval.)
+(Note: due to the distributed nature of the Darklang platform, it's possible that a Cron may erroneously run more than once per interval.)
 - There is currently no guarantee when within an interval that the Cron will run.
 Eg, A Cron created at `09:15` and marked as `Every 1 hour` will run